-My research interests lie in the broad area of computer science, control, and optimization, with a particular focus on formal methods, motion planning, situational reasoning, hybrid systems, and distributed control systems.
+My research interests lie in the broad area of computer science, control, and optimization, with a particular focus on formal methods, motion planning, hybrid systems, and distributed control systems.
 Most of my work involves applying mathematical and computational rigor to solve concrete, real-world problems, especially in autonomy, robotics, and transportation.

 Ph.D. in Mechanical Engineering, 2010